appgate/terraform-provider-appgatesdp/website/docs/r/appliance.markdown

 ### iot_connector
 IoT Connector settings.

-* `enabled`: Whether the Iot Connector is enabled on this appliance or not.
+* `enabled`:  (Optional)  default value `false` Whether the Iot Connector is enabled on this appliance or not.
-* `clients`: A list of clients to run on the appliance with the given configuration.
+* `clients`:  (Optional) A list of clients to run on the appliance with the given configuration.
 #### clients
 A list of clients to run on the appliance with the given configuration.
 * `name`: (Required) Name for the client.
-It will be mapped to the user claim &#39;clientName&#39;.
+It will be mapped to the user claim 'clientName'.
 Example: Printers.
 * `device_id`: (Optional) The device ID to assign to this client.
 It will be used to generate device distinguished name.
 Example: 12699e27-b584-464a-81ee-5b4784b6d425.
 * `sources`: (Optional) Source configuration to allow via iptables.
 * `snat`: (Optional) Use Source NAT for IoT client tunnel.